kaka-zuumi/PIPFI_trainingAndTestingKit/README.md

 The resulting bounds are stored in the header section of "checkpoints/net.1-0".

-The input neural network can be adjusted in the file "net.1".
-Here, the bounds of the inputs (as seen above) can be adjusted.
+The input neural network can be adjusted in the network file "net.1".
+Details for how to adjust the network file are given in the next section.
 Following this, the network may be trained with:
 ```
 ./training.x
 ```